 - Right before serving your next shots of espresso pull and discard at least one double shot of espresso to “re-season” the grouphead and portafilter.

 In addition to these daily steps, there are other tasks that must be performed periodically to ensure equipment longevity: Your espresso grinders will need to have their blades changed periodically, depending on use – you can refer to the following schedule for guidance.

 2-4 LBS OF COFFEE GROUND DAILY = replace burrs every 12 months

 4-6 LBS OF COFFEE GROUND DAILY = replace burrs every 6 months

 8-13 LBS OF COFFEE GROUND DAILY = replace burrs quarterly

-Water treatment is also crucial for quality espresso and machine health, and filters will also need to be changed periodically; this topic and others involving routine maintenance are covered more thoroughly in the Brewing Methods Class, but you should also work with your espresso equipment vendor to ensure that these preventative maintenance tasks are being properly completed.
+Water treatment is also crucial for quality espresso and machine health, and filters will also need to be changed periodically; this topic and others involving routine maintenance are covered more thoroughly in the Quality Coffee Brewing Class, but you should also work with your espresso equipment vendor to ensure that these preventative maintenance tasks are being properly completed.

 CONTINUE YOUR COFFEE EDUCATION